How To Use Single Sign-On (SSO) For Your Chatbots Built With SAP Conversational AI

 Awesome!
 Single sign-on is now enabled for your users!

-Once the SSO is enabled, you can integrate the SAP Conversational AI Web Client into an on-premise SAP Fiori launchpad or with your web solution based in SAP Business Technology Platform.
+Once the SSO is enabled, you can integrate the SAP Conversational AI Web Client into an on-premise SAP Fiori launchpad or with your web solution based on the SAP Business Technology Platform.
 For more details, follow the SAP Conversational AI Web Client Configuration Guide.

 How is it beneficial?